-- A Climate Change Adaption Plan was developed for the Municipality in partnership with the Climate Change Sub Directorate of the Western Cape Department of Environmental Affairs and Development Planning as part of their Municipal Support Programme.
-This plan was approved by the Council in March 2014. - Five-year revision must be done on this plan, once the Climate Change Bill, 2018 (was up for public comment) is finalised.
+A Climate Change Adaption Plan was developed for the Municipality in partnership with the Climate Change Sub Directorate of the Western Cape Department of Environmental Affairs and Development Planning as part of their Municipal Support Programme.
+This plan was approved by the Council in March 2014.